Graveflo/GraveSettings/docs/source/examples/using_config_file.rst

         }
     }

 First we defined a type that will be our container.
 This type is ``MyObject``.
 The class is given to the :py:class:`~grave_settings.config_file.ConfigFile` constructor as the named parameter ``data``.
-The reason we pass the type in is, if the file already existed and contained serialized data we don't want to instantiate ``MyObject`` just to throw it out immediately with a replacement.
-Also, we want the deserialization process to anticipate the file containing data that describes an object of the correct type to avoid attacks (this is only a very basic security measure) but more precisely to avoid errors.
+The reason we pass the type as opposed to an object is: if the file already existed and contained serialized data we don't want to instantiate ``MyObject`` just to throw it out immediately with a replacement.
+Also, we want the deserialization process to anticipate that existing files contain data that describes an object of the correct type to avoid attacks (this is only a very basic security measure) but more precisely to avoid errors.
 If the type in the file does not match the type supplied by the ``data`` kwarg a :py:class:`~grave_settings.semantics.SecurityException` is raised.
 This behavior exists because of the logic in :py:meth:`~grave_settings.config_file.ConfigFile.get_deserialization_context`.

-When the file does not exist and there is no data to reconstruct the object of type ``MyObject`` it is created by :py:meth:`~grave_settings.config_file.ConfigFile.__enter__` by calling :py:meth:`~grave_settings.config_file.ConfigFile.instantiate_data`.
+When the file does not exist, ``MyObject`` it is created by :py:meth:`~grave_settings.config_file.ConfigFile.__enter__` by calling :py:meth:`~grave_settings.config_file.ConfigFile.instantiate_data`.
 As long as the type doesnt have positional arguments, this should be fine.

 A less basic example